AGRINFO AGRINFO logo

 In many cases, where there is a suspicion of non-compliance of organic products, it is not possible for the control authority carrying out an investigation to establish (prove) this, due to a lack of information on the potential source or cause of contamination.

-This proposed change to the criteria for high-risk listing would allow control authorities to increase controls in cases where there is a suspicion of non-compliance.
+This Regulation changes the criteria for high-risk listing, allowing authorities to increase controls in cases where there is a suspicion of non-compliance.

 Timeline

-The Regulation is expected to be published and apply in the fourth quarter of 2025.
-The European Commission is also expected to adopt a Regulation establishing the list of high-risk products in the fourth quarter of 2025.
+The Regulation applies from 26 December 2025.
+The European Commission is expected to publish the list of high-risk products in the first quarter of 2026.

 Recommended Actions